neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/TriggerType.md

         }
     }
 ```
-In Neo3 all transactions are invocations of contracts.
+In Neo N3 all transactions are invocations of contracts.
 When a transaction is broadcast and confirmed, consensus nodes execute the contract.
 The success of contract execution does not determine the success of transaction, and vice versa.

 ## Verification trigger